-Teacher in Charge: Ms N. Wall
+Teacher in Charge: Mrs N. Wall.

 Recommended Prior LearningA wide general knowledge is always a good starting point for studying Geography.
 This allows students to place their learning in a wider context and a gives them a greater appreciation of geographic concepts.